michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 * If everything was done correctly you should see new data on your BigQuery table

+> PAY ATTENTION: the jwt expires.
+The duration of validity can be specified in the jwt_create.py file.
+The current value is set at 2 hours.

 > Could be useful to debug